 At Anna’s home, Princess Anna had so much fun being able to play with other children.
 Anna had two sisters and one brother.
 Princess Anna was in heaven.

-One day, Anna became ill at the castle, deathly ill.
+A few days later, Anna became ill at the castle, deathly ill.
 Julie called for the doctor and he came to the castle immediately.

 “This is one sick little girl,” said the doctor.